futuregerald/next-function/README.md

 - `GITHUB_TOKEN`

 In addition, the netlify.toml has an environment variable called `GO_IMPORT_PATH` that is not specific to this function, but to deploying Go functions in general.
 The value needs to be set to your github repo; for example `github.com/netlify/next-function` .
 You can read more about deploying Go functions on Netlify in the [Netlify docs](https://docs.netlify.com/functions/build-with-go/).

+## Example

+This site is currently deployed at [https://background-next.netlify.app/](https://background-next.netlify.app/).
+Signup then check back here for your avatar!